godotengine/godot-docs/classes/class_object.rst

 Disconnects a ``signal`` from a ``method`` on the given ``target``.

-If you try to disconnect a connection that does not exist, the method will throw an error.
+If you try to disconnect a connection that does not exist, the method will print an error.
 Use :ref:`is_connected<class_Object_method_is_connected>` to ensure that the connection exists.

 ----